-You know how some say it’s a man’s world?
+Do you know how some say it’s a man’s world?
 Well, when it comes to science, technology, engineering, and math (STEM) fields, where women make up less than a quarter of the workforce, that’s still the case.
-And considering roughly 80 percent of mid-level jobs—including jobs that don’t require a college degree—involve STEM skills, we need to catch girls up, quick.
+And considering roughly 80 percent of mid-level jobs—including jobs that don’t require a college degree—involve STEM skills, we need to catch girls up, quickly.

 What can you do about it?
 Raise your daughter to be a STEMinist!

 What does it mean to be a STEMinist, though?
 “Not every girl is going to want to pursue a career in STEM, and it’s important to encourage her to follow her own passions,” says Girl Scouts’ developmental psychologist Dr. Andrea Bastiani Archibald, “but every girl should be encouraged to try her hand at STEM skills, get comfortable with those concepts, and learn how they apply to all kinds of surprising fields—from fashion to finance, and beyond.”

 Not sure how to get her started on a STEMinist track?
 Follow these three steps.

 These tips will help you get to the heart of the problem—and fix it, fast!